Learning vocabulary for IELTS isn’t just about learning new words and phrases, but about how you use vocabulary to develop good answers.

 This is completely the wrong way to go about improving your vocabulary so please don’t be one of these people because there is a better way.
 One that will save you time and be far more effective.

 Firstly, you need to learn words in context.
 This means learning them within sentences so that you fully understand the meaning and how they are used.
 This is why I usually include a sentence containing any word or phrase I use as an example.

 You probably noticed that the other page I’ve just recommended that you read promises you ‘topic word lists’.
 No, I’m not contradicting myself.
-There’s nothing wrong with using word list as a resource, especially lists containing words and phrases related to common IELTS topics, just don’t try learning them off by heart.
+There’s nothing wrong with using word lists as a resource, especially lists containing words and phrases related to common IELTS topics.
+Just don’t try learning them off by heart.